genji970/robot_simulation_with_llm_gpt2_reinforcement_learning/README.md

 2) culvature : wondering if it is needed in gazebo since it's a flat world(for simple background, do not consider like a ball or something)

 3) velocity.
 I'm not sure but jacobian is needed in some cases. according to chatgpt, v of end effector = jacobian mat * v of joint.(I'm not sure.
-I forgot a lot). if jacobian mat -> homogeneous coordinate -> square mat -> inverse process can be also calculated
+I forgot a lot).<br> if jacobian mat -> homogeneous coordinate -> square mat -> inverse process can be also calculated

    jacobian is needed since each joint has each orthogonal coordinate(in this case orthonormal?). so Jacobian mat is needed.